Limited Length SQL Injection

 exec xp_cmdshell @a;--

-The first line creates a variable named ‘a’ with a length of 8,000 characters.
-The second line fills the ‘a’ variable with the text field from the note with an ID of 5.
-The third line executes the text contained in the variable as an operating system command.
-The first and third lines can remain unchanged across systems.
-The second line needs to change based on where the individual note is.
-If space is a great concern, it is possible to omit the where clause from the second line.
-The database server will attempt to execute every note as an operating system command.
-Even if some requests are invalid operating system commands, the database server will continue to try all other rows.
+The first line creates a variable ‘a’ with a length of 8,000 characters.
+The second line fills ‘a’ with the text field from the note with ID 5, and the third line executes the text as an OS command.
+While the first and third lines remain consistent across systems, the second line varies based on the note’s location.
+Omitting the where clause in the second line, if space is a concern, allows the database server to attempt executing every note as an OS command.
+Despite potential invalid commands, the server persists in trying all other rows.

 First Name: ';declare @a VARCHAR(8000);select @a=text from/*